karngyan/propeller/docs/testing.md

 ## `SendEventToClientChannel` request

-Set the `client_id` to the value of `ClientHeader` metadata defined in the `Channel` request.
+Set the `client_id` to the value of `ClientHeader` metadata as also defined in the `Channel` request.

 ![](https://i.ibb.co/cwZt3dk/Screenshot-2024-11-25-at-8-39-04-AM.png)
-The event is received on the `Channel`
+The event is received on the `Channel`.

 ![](https://i.ibb.co/8Ppc6bz/Screenshot-2024-11-25-at-8-40-07-AM.png)
-## Topic Subscription from Client
+## Custom topic Subscription from the client

-Clients can subscribe to custom topic (eg, `test-topic` hereP)
+Clients can subscribe to custom topics (eg, `test-topic` here)

 ![](https://i.ibb.co/xLNBgYH/Screenshot-2024-11-25-at-9-12-46-AM.png)

 ## `SendEventToTopic` request

-Events can be sent to custom topics
+Events can be sent to custom topics from the backend.

 ![](https://i.ibb.co/vPVTp38/Screenshot-2024-11-25-at-8-42-14-AM.png)

-The sent even is received on the `Channel`
+The sent event is received on the `channel`.

 ![](https://i.ibb.co/F3j43Kn/Screenshot-2024-11-25-at-8-42-44-AM.png)